vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 --cloud-provider=vsphere
 ```

-On worker nodes, we do not require the `vsphere.conf` config file hence the `--cloud-config=` flag is not needed.
+On worker nodes, unless using `zones`, we do not require the `vsphere.conf` config file hence the `--cloud-config=` flag is not needed.

 #### Systemd services